Frequently Asked Questions

 In-Person Tours

-When you pay in cash upon arrival or only give small deposits via PayPal, the income is not traceable.
+When payment is made in cash upon arrival or only small deposits are sent via PayPal, the income is effectively untraceable.

-This is why the other three online platforms that offer biblical walks or tours for JWs in Rome cannot provide guided visits inside the Colosseum or the Vatican Museums, where a licensed tour guide is required in order to legally practice the profession and sell guided tours.
+This is why the other three online platforms offering Bible-based walks or tours for Jehovah’s Witnesses in Rome cannot provide guided visits inside the Colosseum or the Vatican Museums.
+A licensed tour guide is legally required to conduct and sell guided tours in these locations.

-They will always offer outdoor walks or tours instead, usually requesting a small advance payment via PayPal and the balance in cash upon arrival, or operating on a donation-based system
+Instead, these platforms typically offer outdoor walks or tours, often requiring a small advance payment via PayPal and the remainder in cash upon arrival, or they directly operate on a suggested donation-based system.

-I have never claimed to hold copyright over the biblical history of Rome, and I am genuinely pleased when others create new virtual or in-person tours based on Rome’s rich biblical history.
+I have never claimed copyright over the biblical history of Rome, and I genuinely appreciate it when others create new virtual or in-person tours based on Rome’s rich biblical heritage.

-However, I find it deeply dishonest to do so by simply summarizing information taken from other tours—information that is the result of years of study, work, and careful verification, which I continue to carry out to this day.
+However, I find it deeply dishonest to do so by merely summarizing information taken from other tours—information that represents years of study, work, and careful verification, which I continue to conduct to this day.

-I find it equally inappropriate to organize tours for commercial purposes (donation based even) using material prepared by the organization for excursions offered during international conventions.
-That is not the purpose for which such training is provided.
+I also consider it inappropriate to organize tours for commercial purposes—even donation-based—using materials prepared by the organization for excursions offered during international conventions.
+Such training is not intended for that purpose.

-Ethically and professionally, it is a matter of integrity that each person draw exclusively from their own research and efforts.
+Ethically and professionally, integrity requires that each person rely exclusively on their own research and efforts.

-For this reason, I do not allow recordings during visits.
-I am proud to say that my tours are the result of my own independent work, carried out exclusively from 2013 to the present.
+For this reason, I do not permit recordings during visits.
+I am proud to say that my tours are the result of my independent work, carried out solely from 2013 to the present.

-Anyone who wishes can independently conduct research on wol.jw.org by simply entering the names of the key sites visited, and they will already find a wealth of material available for further study.
+Anyone interested can conduct their own research on wol.jw.org by entering the names of the key sites visited; a wealth of material is readily available for further study.